Joel David Moore: 2000–2007: Early roles

 Before relocating to Hollywood, Moore starred with Gretchen Stouts and Nina Smidt in Tom Monson's Drug Wars, The High Times (1999), a video about underage binge drinking.

 In 2000, he moved to Los Angeles, California, and appeared in several television commercials, including ones for eBay, Cingular Wireless, and Best Buy.
 Moore shot an international campaign for a branch of Siemens cell phones, XELIBRI, which won a Lion Award.
 Moore made an appearance in the music video for the song "Youth of the Nation" by rap rock band P.O.D.

 Moore's first major film role was in 2004's Dodgeball: A True Underdog Story.
 Between 2004 and 2005, he appeared in a recurring guest role on the NBC series LAX.
 This was followed by roles in the films Grandma's Boy, and as a jaded art student in Terry Zwigoff's Art School Confidential (both 2006).
 The same year, he also had a lead role in the independent slasher film Hatchet, a bit part in The Shaggy Dog, and a supporting role in El Muerto, based on the eponymous comic book series.
-Also in 2007, Moore made directorial debut with the psychological thriller Spiral, which he filmed in his hometown of Portland, and co-starred in with Amber Tamblyn.
+Also in 2007, Moore made his directorial debut with the psychological thriller Spiral, which he filmed in his hometown of Portland, and co-starred in with Amber Tamblyn.